NLeSC/litstudy/docs/faq.rst

 Frequently Asked Questions
 ==========================

-This pages lists answers to several common issues that can occur when working with `litstudy`.
+This pages lists answers to several common issues that can occur when working with LitStudy.
 If your question is not in this list, please create an issue on the `GitHub issue tracker <https://github.com/NLeSC/litstudy/issues>`_.